anaxite/tgdp-asciidoc-templates/template-deliverables.md

   </tr>
   <tr>
     <td>Template example</td>
-    <td>The Good Docs Project is in the process of designing a fake documentation project that can provide examples of our templates in action.
-Until this project is ready, it is optional to provide an example of the template.
-However, if you want to create a fake example as part of your template set, you may do so.</td>
+    <td>After a template project is complete, our Chronologue working group will create an example of the template.
+While creating the example, the Chronologue group will test whether your template is user-friendly and can be used in a real documentation project.
+If you're still involved in the community during this phase, these team members might reach out to you for feedback or to collaborate on possible template revisions.</td>
-    <td>Optional</td>
+    <td>Required, but occurs after the template writing process</td>
   </tr>
 </table>